joeromero/docs/maps_api.md

 You can create two types of maps with the Maps API:

 - Anonymous maps: Maps that can be created using your CartoDB public data.
 Any client can change the read-only SQL and CartoCSS parameters that generate the map tiles.
-These maps can be created from a JavaScript application and no setup calls are needed.
+These maps can be created from a JavaScript application alone and no authenticated calls are needed.
 See [this cartodb.js example.](http://developers.cartodb.com/documentation/cartodb-js.html#sec-7)

 - Named maps: Maps that access to your private data.
 These maps require an owner to setup and modify any SQL and CartoCSS parameters and are not modifiable without new setup calls.